 Are .APK files safe to download?

 .APK files are safe for the most part.
 But before you download anything to your Android device it’s a good idea to perform a backup to a cloud service and be leery of handing out any personal information.
 Your operating system is designed to protect your privacy and security.
-When you install or download data from an unknown source, you are bypassing a lot security protocols.
+When you install or download data from an unknown source, you are bypassing a lot of security protocols.

 To be safe, it’s best to only download content from trusted sources.
 Read reviews and investigate the source of your download before installing.

 Facing the Truth about Using iOS Apps on Android